jenkins-x/jx/README.md

     jx uninstall

+## Addons

+We are adding a number of addon capabilities to Jenkins X. To add or remove addons use the `jx create addon` or `jx delete addon` commands

+For example to add the [gitea git server](https://gitea.io/en-US/) to your Jenkins X installation try:

+    jx create addon gitea

+This will:

+* install the gitea helm chart
+* add gitea as a git server (via the `jx create git server gitea` command)
+* create a new user in gitea (via the `jx create git user -n gitea` command)
+* create a new git API token in gitea (via the `jx create git token -n gitea -p password username` command)

 ## Troubleshooting

 We have tried to collate common issues here with work arounds.
 If your issue isn't listed here please [let us know](https://github.com/jenkins-x/jx/issues/new).